 - Professor Madhavi Sunder, Professor of Law, Intellectual Property, University of California, Davis, U.S.A.

-- Professor Anupam Chander, Professor of Law, Intellectual Property and E-commerce, University of California, Davis , U.S.A.
+- Professor Anupam Chander, Professor of Law, International Trade and Finance, University of California, Davis , U.S.A.

 - RA Dr. Stefan Kröll, LL.M.
 Attorney at Law, Cologne; Visiting Professor, Bucerius Law School, Hamburg, Germany